PipedreamHQ/pipedream/docs/docs/limits/README.md

 **You can send an average of 10 requests per second to your HTTP trigger**.
 Any requests that exceed that threshold may trigger rate limiting.
 If you're rate limited, we'll return a `429 Too Many Requests` response.
 If you control the application sending requests, you should retry the request with [exponential backoff](https://cloud.google.com/storage/docs/exponential-backoff) or a similar technique.

-Generally, we'll also accept short bursts of traffic, as long as you remain around an average of 10 QPS (e.g. sending a batch of 50 requests every 30 seconds should not trigger rate limiting).
+We'll also accept short bursts of traffic, as long as you remain close to an average of 10 QPS (e.g. sending a batch of 50 requests every 30 seconds should not trigger rate limiting).

 **This limit can be raised**.
 [Reach out to our team](/support/) to request an increase.